 There are several ways to diversify your portfolio to give it more variety and reduce risk.
 The most important are the following:

 Diversification by asset type

-This is one of the most important because it is key to matching your investment risk (content to be closed and contributed) to your profile as an investor.
+This is one of the most important because it is key to matching your investment risk to your profile as an investor.